wenyaoxue/notes/SDET/playwright.md

 * `test.beforeAll( async FUNCTION );`
 * `test(STRINGTESTNAME, async FUNCTION);`
 * `test.afterAll( async FUNCTION );`
+* `test.setTimeout(120000)` - test case has an automatic max time, so your test suite will fail even if all the tests pass if the time is exceeded
 ## internal syntax (in FUNCTION)
 ### recall
 * Math.random()